quriosapien/meliorism/blog/memoirs/a-year-of-entrepreneurship.md

 ---

-Being Entrepreneur for more than a year, taught me a lot of things, which otherwise take years to learn.
+Being Entrepreneur for more than a year, taught me a lot of things, which I honestly don't know when or if I would have learned.
 Learning from youtube (YC, A16Z, Stanford Business etc), [essays of PG](https://paulgraham.com/articles.html), reading case studies etc is a good start for anyone new in this field.
-But there's no matching to what and how you learn once you build something.
+But there's no match to what and how you learn once you build something.
 Execution prevails all knowledge, readings, and the 148 other ways of procrastination.

 ---